UHDanke/gd_docs/docs/bugs/misc.md

 Flipping a Teleport trigger by scaling it with a negative value does not change the direction force will be applied towards.

-Flipping the trigger with the editor tool changes the directio, but:
+Flipping the trigger with the editor tool changes the direction, but:
 - If the teleport has target group 0, flipping will flip the direction force is applied in
 - If the teleport has a target group, the target group's rotation is used as reference for force, flipping does nothing even if you flip the tp or the target obj